Astana2000/smbus/README.md

 Both master and slave are programmed as state machines,they have almost identical states.

 The program can be synthesized,diagrams are working nicely.
 However, stop/start/ready states are a little messed up,more testing should be done.
-Code average is around 98 %.
+Code coverage is around 98 %.